 [70.
 Deleted by No. 14 of 1905 s.
 65.]

-71. Compensation to officers

-And whereas by the operation of this Act certain officers of the Government may lose their offices on political grounds, and it is just to compensate such officers for such loss, be it enacted that the sums set opposite to the names of the persons in Schedule D, who at present respectively hold the offices therein mentioned, shall be payable to them annually by way of retiring allowance upon their ceasing to hold office on political grounds after the commencement of this Act; and all such sums shall be paid to such persons out of the Consolidated Account, and the Treasurer shall make such payments accordingly, on warrants under the hand of the Governor.
-Provided that if after any such annual allowance shall have become payable, the person entitled thereto shall accept any appointment under the Crown in any part of Her Majesty’s Dominions, then such allowance shall, during the tenure of such appointment, be suspended or be reduced pro tanto according as the salary of such appointment added to such allowance is greater than the salary of the office vacated in consequence of this Act.

-[Section 71 amended by No. 6 of 1993 s.
-11; No. 77 of 2006 s.
-4.]
+[71.
+Deleted by No. 19 of 2010 s.
+13(2).]

 72. Consolidated Account to be appropriated by Act of the Legislature: certain charges not affected

 After and subject to the charges hereinbefore mentioned, all the Consolidated Account shall be appropriated to such purposes as any Act of the Legislature shall prescribe.
 Provided that nothing in this Act shall affect the payment of the annual interest or the principal sums mentioned in any outstanding debentures, or of any other charge upon the public revenue, as such interest, principal, or charge becomes due.
 Nor shall anything in this Act affect any pensions or superannuation allowances which at the commencement of this Act are by law chargeable upon the public revenue of the Colony, but all such pensions and superannuation allowances shall remain and be so chargeable, and shall be paid out of the Consolidated Account, and all rights and benefits which at the commencement of this Act are by law claimable by or accruing to any civil servant of the Government are hereby reserved and maintained.
 Provided nevertheless, that the power to suspend or remove any civil servant from his office shall be vested in the Governor in Council.